onzfonz/comp227/src/content/3/en/part3c.md

   })
 ```

-It's not a good idea to hardcode the address of the database into the code, so instead the address of the database is passed to the application via the <em>MONGODB_URI</em> environment variable.
+It's not a good idea to hardcode the address of the database into the code, so instead the address of the database is passed to the application via the `MONGODB_URI` environment variable.

 The method for establishing the connection is now given functions for dealing with a successful and unsuccessful connection attempt.
 Both functions just log a message to the console about the success status: